networkx/nx-guides/content/generators/sudoku.md

 Note: this is more than intuition, formally 9 is the chromatic number of a 2-distant coloring problem for a sudoku graph $n^2 * n^2$, you can learn more about this [here](https://mast.queensu.ca/~murty/sudoku-ams.pdf)!

-Let's Generate a solved grid which we'll try to visualize
+Let's generate a solved grid which we'll try to visualize

 ```{code-cell} ipython3
 from random import sample